 - 1. Meetings are held one time per year. - 1.
 Meetings will be announced through the school website and a flyer home to parents. - 1.
-At least 50% of SEAC members will be parents of students of disabilities. - Northeast College Prep's SEAC is an advisory committee to the Northeast College Prep's School Board, advising on the needs of students with disabilities.
+At least 50% of SEAC members will be parents of students of disabilities. - Northeast College Prep's SEAC is not an advisory committee to the Northeast College Prep's School Board..
 The goal of the SEAC is to increase parent/guardian involvement in district policy making and decision making involving students with disabilities.
 Meetings will provide a forum for parents to address special education concerns and dialogue about education strategies and student successes.
 The committee is open to all parents, including those without children enrolled with an IEP.